Iran says cyberattack closes gas stations across country

-DUBAI, United Arab Emirates (AP) — Iranian state television says a cyberattack has targeted gas stations across the Islamic Republic.

-The announcement read on air comes after long lines formed at stations in Tehran and elsewhere Tuesday.

-State TV quoted an official with Iran’s National Security Council confirming the attack.

-DUBAI, United Arab Emirates (AP) — Gas stations across Iran on Tuesday suffered through a widespread outage of a government system managing fuel subsidies, stopping sales in an incident that one semiofficial news agency briefly referred to as a cyberattack.
+DUBAI, United Arab Emirates (AP) — A cyberattack targeted gas stations Tuesday across Iran, shutting down a government system managing fuel subsidies and leaving angry motorists stranded in long lines at shuttered stations.

+No group immediately claimed responsibility for the attack, though it bore similarities to another months earlier that seemed to directly challenge Iran’s Supreme Leader Ayatollah Ali Khamenei as the country’s economy buckles under American sanctions.

-An Iranian state television account online shared images of long lines of cars waiting to fill up in Tehran.
+State television quoted an unnamed official in the country’s National Security Council acknowledging the cyberattack, hours after it aired images of long lines of cars waiting to fill up in Tehran.
 An Associated Press journalist also saw lines of cars at a Tehran gas station, with the pumps off and the station closed.

-State TV did not explain what the issue was, but said Oil Ministry officials were holding an “emergency meeting” to solve the technical problem.
+State TV said Oil Ministry officials were holding an “emergency meeting” to solve the technical problem.

-The semiofficial ISNA news agency, which called the incident a cyberattack, said it saw those trying to buy fuel with a government-issued card through the machines instead receive a message reading “cyberattack 64411.”
+The semiofficial ISNA news agency, which first called the incident a cyberattack, said it saw those trying to buy fuel with a government-issued card through the machines instead receive a message reading “cyberattack 64411.”
 Most Iranians rely on those subsidies to fuel their vehicles, particularly amid the country’s economic problems.

-While ISNA didn’t acknowledge the number’s significance, that number is associated to a hotline run through the office of Iran’s Supreme Leader Ayatollah Ali Khamenei that handles questions about Islamic law.
-ISNA later removed its reports.
+While ISNA didn’t acknowledge the number’s significance, that number is associated to a hotline run through Khamenei’s office that handles questions about Islamic law.
+ISNA later removed its reports, claiming that it too had been hacked.
+Such claims of hacking can come quickly when Iranian outlets publish news that angers the theocracy.

 Farsi-language satellite channels abroad published videos apparently shot by drivers in Isfahan, a major Iranian city, showing electronic billboards there reading: “Khamenei!
 Where is our gas?”
 Another said: “Free gas in Jamaran gas station,” a reference to the home of the late Supreme Leader Ayatollah Ruhollah Khomeini.

-No group immediately claimed responsibility for the outage.
-However, the use of the number “64411” mirrored an attack in July targeting Iran’s railroad system that also saw the number displayed.
+The use of the number “64411” mirrored an attack in July targeting Iran’s railroad system that also saw the number displayed.
 Israeli cybersecurity firm Check Point later attributed the train attack to a group of hackers that called themselves Indra, after the Hindu god of war.

 Indra previously targeted firms in Syria, where President Bashar Assad has held onto power through Iran’s intervention in his country’s grinding war.